 Your third-greatest asset is your time.
 To maximally leverage it:

 1. Do the effective hourly rate calculation: Divide the hours you work in a month into your net owner benefit (NOB, or what you’re paid).
-Two-Brain clients: You can work through this exercise step by step in the Value Ladder workbook on the Roadmap.
+Two-Brain clients: You can work through this exercise step by step in the Value Ladder workbook on the Growth ToolKit.

 2. Buy yourself time: Hire someone to replace you in your lowest-value role.